0hscar/nextf1-api/README.md

    ```

 ## Usage
 Once the application is running, you can access the API at `http://127.0.0.1:5000`.
-The following endpoint is available:
+The following endpoints is available:

 - **GET /events/next**: Retrieve date & time to the next F1 weekends events.
+- **GET /standings/constructors**: Retrieve constructors standings.
+- **GET /standings/driver**: Retrieve drivers standings.
 - More to come.